gmgsangeetha/online-quiz-portal/README.md

 ## Note

 This project does not include an authentication system for students since it a simple quiz portal.
 Users are identified using name input only.

-The system allows quiz reattempts on page refresh.
+Admin can add, delete, view questions only if he/she has logged in .
+> 🔒 **Admin Security Note:** Admin login credentials are maintained secretly to avoid any misuse by others.
+Hence, if anybody is interested to view the project's administrative features or live dashboards, please contact me via **[LinkedIn](https://linkedin.com/in/gmgsangeetha)** to request temporary access.

 ---
 ## Future Scope

-- Add secure login and user authentication (for students,as for admin it is already implemented)
+- Add secure login and user authentication for students
-- Prevent reattempts using server-side session tracking
 - Add timer pause/resume protection
 - Store full attempt history per user
 - Improve UI with leaderboard and analytics